Oleksiy Chernyshov: Minister of National Unity of Ukraine

+Corruption case

+In June 2025 Chernyshov was formally made a suspect in a corruption case by the National Anti-Corruption Bureau.
+On 23 June 2025 he received a suspicion note for abuse of office and bribery from the Specialized Anti-Corruption Prosecutor's Office.
+Three days later he was officially named a suspect with corruption and barred by the High Anti-Corruption Court of Ukraine from travelling abroad without court authorization pending the outcome of a trial.
+An investigation by the National Anti-Corruption Bureau accused Chernyshov of having abused his post of minister of communities and territories development to have undervalued land plots to benefit a developer in exchange for kickbacks.
+Chernyshov denied the accusations against him.

+On 2 July 2025 Chernyshov's 120 million hryvnia bail was posted.
+On 18 November 2025, Chernyshov was arrested on charges of corruption involving the state nuclear energy firm Energoatom.

-Social activity
+Civil activity

 In 2014, Oleksiy Chernyshov founded the Kyiv Vision Foundation, an organization is dedicated to attracting investment to the country, supporting cultural projects and promoting Ukraine in Europe through the contemporary Ukrainian art.
 In the fall of 2014, an exhibition of contemporary Ukrainian art "Through Maidan and Beyond" dedicated to Euromaidan events was successfully held in the Museumsquartier of Vienna (Austria).
 Among the guests were cultural and artistic figures and politicians, including Austrian Foreign Minister (since 2017 - Austrian Federal Chancellor), Sebastian Kurz.
 Ukrainian art was presented by works of 23 artists, among them were Boris Mikhailov, Vlada Ralko, Sergey Bratkov, Nikita Kadan, Zhanna Kadyrova and others.

 In the same year Chernyshov supported the publication Awesome Kyiv, a modern guide to the Ukrainian capital that opened unknown places to people.
 The publication was the first in a series of such guides in Kyiv.
 A few years later with Chernyshov's support, the publishing house Osnova published a new book from the Awesome series about Kharkiv – the industrial and cultural center of Ukraine.
 The publication of Awesome Kharkiv took place in December 2018.

-In November 2017, Chernyshov became a chairman of the Supervisory Board of the Ukrainian Real Estate (URE) Club, a professional organization that brings together local and international experts and practitioners of the Ukrainian real estate market and promotes investment.
+In November 2017, Chernyshov became a chairman of the supervisory board of the Ukrainian Real Estate (URE) Club, a professional organization that brings together local and international experts and practitioners of the Ukrainian real estate market and promotes investment.

 In 2018, with the initiative and support of Chernyshov, the School of Commercial Real Estate Management was established.
 This is the first joint project with URE Club and the International Institute of Management (MIM).

 In March 2019, Chernyshov joined the All-Ukrainian Network of Integrity and Compliance (UNIC).
 The network was started by the Business Ombudsman Council with the support of the European Bank for Reconstruction and Development and the Organization for Economic Cooperation and Development.
-The purpose of creation is to promote the idea of ethical and responsible business.
+Major financial contributions came from USAID.
+The purpose of creation is to promote the “idea of ethical and responsible business,“ in fact aiding and abetting corruption amongst its members.